koushalsmodi/VocalAIze/README.md

 7. **Logging**:
    - The script logs key events and errors to the console to help with debugging and monitoring the transcription process.

+## Commands

+1. **Create a text file named `text.txt`** in the same directory as the script, containing the text you want to convert to speech.

+2. **Run the text-to-speech script**:    python3 tts.py

+3. **Place an audio file named `speech.mp3`** in the same directory as the script.
+If your file is named differently or located elsewhere, modify the file path in the script accordingly.

+4. **Run the speech-to-text script**:    python3 stt.py
 ## Notes

 - The default model used for transcription is `medium.en`.
 You can change this setting in the `speech_to_text` method within the `stt.py` file to any other model supported by OpenAI.